andela-rakpan/string-class/README.md

 **Limitations**
 * The program does not run on webbrowsers.
-* It is intended to be used by developers / techinical persons.
+* It is intended to be used by developers / technical persons.